Singer Angela Chang felt 'betrayed' in 2009 fallout with her mother

 Later, when she returned to Taipei, she recalled that she saw her house being sealed up as it was about to be seized.
 "Can you imagine how shocked I was?"

-She then went to the payment centre, where a female employee showed her a stack of certificates and told her that all her assets were under her mother's name and that she owned nothing.
+When she went to the payment centre, a female employee showed her a stack of certificates and told her all her assets were under her mother's name and that she owned nothing.

-She said on the show that she felt betrayed by her family, but fortunately her younger sister returned from overseas to help her manage her affairs.
+She said on the show she felt betrayed by her family but, fortunately, her younger sister returned from overseas to help her manage her affairs.

+Chang's image was affected and her career in Taiwan nosedived after the incident.

 She said she has been asked many times why her relationship with her mother deteriorated so badly, but she has no answers.

-She thanked her younger sister and godsister for sticking by her, saying that she would have been sleeping by the roadside if not for them.
+She thanked her younger sister and godsister for standing by her, saying she would have been sleeping by the roadside if not for them.